 1. Royal Hawaiian, a Luxury Collection Resort, Waikiki

-The Royal Hawaiian, a Luxury Collection Resort, Waikiki is also a Category 7 property costing from 60,000 Marriott Bonvoy points per night.
-For any avid Bonvoy points collectors or spenders, this hotel is also a fantastic choice, and it has its own beach!
+For any avid Bonvoy points collectors or spenders, The Royal Hawaiian, a Luxury Collection Resort, Waikiki is also a fantastic choice, as it has its own beach!
 We think it’s one of the best luxury hotels in Hawaii and definitely one of the best Marriott Bonvoy hotels in Waikiki.
 Other options include the Ritz-Carlton Residences Waikiki Beach, which is not on the beach but has large standard rooms and great views, and the Sheraton.

 The Royal Hawaiian opened in 1927.
 This “Pink Palace of the Pacific” is located slap band in the center of the famed Waikiki Beach.
 With 528 rooms and suites, The Royal Hawaiian features modern comfort, indigenous accents, and refined luxury.